google/if-this-then-ad/README.md

 - `target:loginCustomerId` (when accessing via MCC; should be the MCC's CID)
 - `target:serviceAccount` (alternative way of authentication)

+**Important**

+In order to use the Google Ads API on production (non-test) accounts, you need a Developer Token with access level "Basic".
+Please find information on how to get it in the [official documentation](https://developers.google.com/google-ads/api/docs/access-levels#applying_for_basic_access)

 ## Advanced use cases

 ### Custom Evaluators